System Design Space

 Cloud failures are normal operating conditions

-In interviews and production work, engineers are expected to justify trade-offs across delivery speed, platform cost and reliability.
+In interviews and production work, engineers are expected to justify trade-offs across delivery speed, cost, availability, and platform reliability.

 How to go through Cloud Native and 12 Factors step by step